dubinc/oss-gallery/README.md

 ## Introduction

-OSS Gallery is a meticulously-curated list of the best open-source projects on the internet.
+OSS Gallery is a crowdsourced list of the best open-source projects on the internet.